Avebury Parish Council

 - Appointment of members of Committees, Sub-Committees and Parish Council representatives:

 - APC’s Planning Committee: it was unanimously agreed that all members of the Council remain members of the Planning Committee.

-- APC’s Transport Group: it was unanimously agreed that Mr Brotheridge, Mr Stacey and Mr Williamson remain members together with the following members of the public: Mrs Moya Brannan, Dr Mike Bedford, Mrs Kate Fry, Mr Tim Lewis, Mr Rob Macaire, Mrs Angela Norman, Mr Paul Ryder-Morris and Mr Simon Vatcher.
-It was unanimously agreed that Mrs Lewis be nominated as temporary Chairman of the standing committee.
+- APC’s Transport Group: it was unanimously agreed that Dr Bedford, Mr Stacey and Mr Williamson remain members together with the following members of the public: Mrs Moya Brannan, Mrs Kate Fry, Mr Tim Lewis, Mrs Angela Norman, Mr Paul Ryder-Morris and Mr Simon Vatcher and new members Mrs Lynn Bennett-Nutt and Mrs Helen Ramsey.
+It was unanimously agreed that Dr Bedford be nominated as Chairman of the standing committee.

-- Community Flood Group: it was unanimously agreed that Mrs Lewis remain the nominated representative and a member of the public, Mrs Judy Farthing as Civil Emergency Volunteer.
+- Community Flood Group: it was unanimously agreed that Mrs Lewis remain the nominated representative with a member of the public, Mrs Judy Farthing as Civil Emergency Volunteer.

-- Wi-Fi and Broadband: it was unanimously agreed that Mr Campbell would be the nominated representative together with Mr Terence O’Connor who the Clerk reported had expressed an interest in the role.
+- Wi-Fi and Broadband: it was unanimously agreed that Mr O’Connor would be the nominated representative.

 - Avebury Sacred Sites Forum: it was unanimously agreed that Mr Williamson remain a member and Mrs Lewis and Ms Service attend on an ad-hoc basis.

 - Avebury WHS Steering Committees and Avebury Solstice Operational Planning Meeting: it was unanimously agreed that Mr Williamson remain as APC’s representative.

 - Footpaths: it was unanimously agreed that Mr Stacey remain a footpath Councillor.